[?] Subscribe To This Site

 Some of downtown Jerusalem's most impressive historical landmarks started out as pilgrim hostels.
 Modern day versions of the pilgrim guesthouse can provide a unique spiritual dimension to your stay that no luxury hotel could match.

 The following places provide clean, safe and comfortable accommodations in a spiritual setting appropriate for a true Jerusalem pilgrimage.

 Just keep in mind the rooms are usually designed for people who will be spending most of the day out and about.
 (The monastic life is not one of luxury!)

-This type of Jerusalem hostel is also one of the cheapest ways to go.
+On the other hand, this type of Jerusalem hostel is also one of the cheapest ways to go.
 On average, expect to pay between $50 and $95 a night, including breakfast.
 Some places may be more but some will cost you less than $10.

-Most of these hostel do not accept online reservations.
+Some of these hostel do not accept online reservations.
 To make a phone reservation from outside Israel, remember to dial 972-2 (Israel's country code plus the Jerusalem area code) before the phone or fax numbers listed below.

 Jewish Hostels